Last updated: March 29, 2017

 What do I need to bring for Welcome Week?

-In order to get your ID card and parking permit, you’ll need to bring a photo ID and the car registration of the car you are going to drive.
-Bring cash or credit cards and a copy of your schedule if you are planning to buy or rent your books.
-And if you have not yet submitted your proof of immunization, please bring that with you as well (see questions regarding immunizations below).
+If you are planning to buy or rent your books, bring cash or credit cards and a copy of your schedule.
+If you have not yet submitted your proof of immunization, please bring that with you as well (see questions regarding immunizations below).

-If you’re a commuter student, bring your WCSU ID card to the events and get a taste of what WestConn is all about!
+If you’re a commuter student, bring your WCSU ID card to the events and get a taste of what Western is all about!

 - Clothes for hot and cold weather